ibexa/documentation-developer/docs/tutorials/extending_admin_ui/6_adding_a_custom_tag.md

-# Creating a custom tag
+# Step 6 - Creating a custom tag

 eZ Platform's RichText Field contains some built-in elements you can use, such as an image or a table.
 You can also add custom tags that will enable you to add additional elements to RichText Fields.